hardaker/gold-miner/docs/tande.rst

    packet_count: 10000

 Inheritance and Overrides
 -------------------------

-A number of the directives can be placed at the top level in the YAML file, underneath just the ``test`` or ``train`` sections, or next to each file itself.
+A number of the directives that affect processing of individual entries can be placed at the top level in the YAML file, underneath just the ``test`` or ``train`` sections, or next to each file itself.
 Lower level directives will override upper level directives.

 As an example, consider the case where you want to read 10000 packets from every pcap in the ``train`` section, 20000 in the ``test`` section,